Nahatlatch

 fairly flat and wide.

-Just past 47kms there is a large clearing to your right.
+Just about 40 kms there is a large clearing to your right.

 The hike will take you a total of 2 hours.
 Of course you must take in the sites so this is a good day trip, bring lunch.
 It will take you half and hour to walk into Bear Creek.
 From there it will take you another half hour to hike up to the falls.
 It is well worth the hike.
 The view is awesome.